-490 Having identified these cases of HF-IS, we compare their locations with the regional geological 491 conditions across the Haynesville Shale.
-By doing so, we aim to better understand the different 492 geological factors that may serve to promote the occurrence of HF-IS.
-HF-IS is most abundant across 493 the southern and eastern portions of the play.
-These areas correspond to areas where the Haynesville 494 Shale is deeper, with higher pore pressure gradients.
-These areas also correspond to areas where the 495 Louann Salt, which might otherwise represent a hydraulic barrier between the Haynesville and the underlying basement, is absent or significantly thinned.
-The risk factors for HF-IS identified in this 496 497 study: operations in deeper formations, higher pore pressure gradients, and with hydraulic connections 498 to basement rocks, are consistent with previous findings in other shale plays.
+Having identified these cases of HF-IS, we compare their locations with the regional geological conditions across the Haynesville Shale.
+By doing so, we aim to better understand the different geological factors that may serve to promote the occurrence of HF-IS.
+HF-IS is most abundant across the southern and eastern portions of the play.
+These areas correspond to areas where the Haynesville Shale is deeper, with higher pore pressure gradients.
+These areas also correspond to areas where the Louann Salt, which might otherwise represent a hydraulic barrier between the Haynesville and the underlying basement, is absent or significantly thinned.
+The risk factors for HF-IS identified in this study: operations in deeper formations, higher pore pressure gradients, and with hydraulic connections to basement rocks, are consistent with previous findings in other shale plays.

-500 Acknowledgements
+Acknowledgements JPV's contribution to this research was funded by the NERC SeisGreen Grant (Grant Number NE/ W009293/1).

-501 JPV's contribution to this research was funded by the NERC SeisGreen Grant (Grant Number 502 NE/W009293/1).
-JPV conceived the study, curated and processed the data, analysed the results, and 503 wrote the paper.
-ADGH curated and processed the data, analysed the results, and reviewed the paper.
+Author contribution ADGH collated and analysed data, interpreted the results, and edited the manuscript.
+JPV conceived the study, analysed data, interpreted the results, and wrote the manuscript.